dirkncl/curiousMidi/readme.md

 > The browser already has its own playlist so we are forced to only listen to the midi songs, that's all.
 > Why is curious?... because until now I am still curious about Midi for browsers

-curiuosMidi is made for all possible access to midi files (.mid, kar, .midi,.rmi) for example:
+curiuosMidi is made for all possible access to midi files (.mid, kar, .midi) for example:

 1. By creating playlists in various ways.